1jour1vin

 Wine rated (2020 guide) 92/100

-About wine:
+About the wine:

-This bouquet is full of character, with notes of red and black berries followed by chalky undertones and a hint of smoke.
+This bouquet is full of character, with notes of red and black berries followed by chalky undertones and a hint of smokiness.
 On the palate, the wine stands out for its compact, racy character.
 It boasts good aromatic intensity and fine-grained tannins that harmonize with the tension of its acidic structure.
 A fine achievement from Quintus!
 2023–2033

 Jean-Marc Quarin